Yoga : Why Every Runner Should Embrace It

 Unfortunately, despite its importance, a lot of athletes are guilty of not using their lung capacity to the fullest.
 In fact, a lot of them only use the top portion of their lungs to breathe, ignoring the middle and lower portions.
 Thankfully, yoga places a strong emphasis on breath work.

-Whatever the form, each pose done in yoga requires slow, strong and deep breathing, with individuals using every portion of their lungs.
+Whatever the form, each pose is done in yoga requires slow, strong and deep breathing, with individuals using every portion of their lungs.
 Studies have shown that yoga breathing techniques can help to improve lung capacity.

 By learning to make full use of their lungs, runners will not only keep nagging stomach cramps away but they’ll also train themselves to go the distance.